• Home

 If you are a web designer or developer, you can type the feet and inches symbols in your webpages as HTML code.

-The HTML code for the feet symbol or prime symbol is &prime; and the HTML code for the inches symbol or double prime symbol is &Prime;.
+The HTML code for the prime symbol (′) is &prime; and the HTML code for the double prime (″) symbol is &Prime;.

 Wrapping Up